WhatIfAditya7/Agentic-AI-Support-Triage-System/README.md

 ### 1️⃣ User Submits a Ticket

-The user enters a short description in the UI:
+The user enters a short description in the UI: <br>
 ![logo](https://github.com/WhatIfAditya7/Agentic-AI-Support-Triage-System/blob/main/Screenshot%201.jpg) <br>

 > *“Cannot change card details on the billing page”*